 Offences Risk Prevention Plan

 On 9 December 2021, Decree-Law No. 109-E/2021 was published, approving the General Regime for the Prevention of Corruption (Regime Geral de Prevenção da Corrupção — RGPC).
-This regime stemmed from the National Anti-Corruption Strategy 2020–2024, previously approved on 18 March 2021.
+This regime arose from the National Anti-Corruption Strategy 2020–2024, previously approved on 18 March 2021.